Can a B2B wire transfer be reversed?

 While that story has a good ending, it shows how tedious it can be to reverse wire transfers when you’ve made a mistake.
 In the case of corporations, you probably wouldn’t want to go public about it, further reducing your leverage.

-Here are some cases in which you can ask your bank to reverse wire transfer:
+Here are some cases in which you can request your bank to reverse wire transfer:

 • Errors: just like the case above, you can always ask your or the other financial institutions to reverse the transfer.
 Chances are slim, but often it’s your only recourse.